Kavithma-Dharmathilake/MAD_tutes/README.md

 # MAD_tutes
-This is tutorial series on Kotlin
+This is a simple Todo App to Insert, Delete and Display ToDo List using Kotlin Room Persistence Library and Coroutines